near/docs/docs/tutorials/test-your-smart-contracts.md

 ```

-> - Click **File** >> **Save All** to save your changes
+> - Click **File** >> **Save** to save your changes

-This smart contract is now ready to be re-deployed to the NEAR network, but before we do that, let's test it locally to be sure everything behaves as expected.
+This smart contract is now ready to be re-deployed to the NEAR test network, but before we do that, let's test it locally to ensure everything behaves as expected.
 This is where AS-pect comes in handy!

 ## Step 3 - Write a couple of tests for the contract

-Lets test our code to make sure our smart contract works as expected by writing an AS-pect test in JavaScript.
+Lets test our code to make sure our smart contract works as expected by writing a JavaScript test in AS-pect.

 First lets delete one of the old test files that will no longer work with our new smart contract.

 > In Gitpod's explorer
-> - navigate to `assembly/__tests__/`
+> - navigate to `assembly/__tests__/` and expand the folder
 > - right click on `token.spec.ts` and click **Delete**
 > - now click on `example.spec.ts`
 > - Replace the **entire contents of the file** with the following code